 (e) HD Projects.
 A statement that the proposed HD Projects are eligible to receive a Preliminary Certification pursuant to 760 CMR 66.05(2).

 (f) Market Rate Residential Units.

-1. HDIP Area Household Median Income (HDIP AMI).
-The HD Zone Plan shall propose a geographic area to be used in calculating the area's household median income that is the target for Market Rate Residential Units in HD Projects.
-This area shall meet the following requirements:

-a.
-It shall be the proposed HD Zone or another relevant area contiguous to and inclusive of the HD Zone;

-b.
-110% of the median household income for this area must be greater than 60% of the median household income used by the U.S. Department of Housing and Urban Development (HUD) for determining subsidy eligibility, including any applicable caps, for the Section 8 Housing Choice Voucher Program, or any successor program, in the applicable Metropolitan Statistical Area or HUD Metro Fair Market Rent Area; and

-c.
-110% of the median household income for this area must be at a level that will allow the HD Zone Plan to increase residential growth, expand diversity of housing stock, support economic development, and promote neighborhood stabilization in the HD Zone.
+Units will be considered Market Rate Residential Units if they are priced consistently with prevailing rents or sale prices in the municipality as determined based on criteria established by the department.

 (g) Schedule and Duration.
 A schedule for implementation of the HD Zone Plan containing a description of anticipated events during the first five year period of the HD Zone Plan, and a statement identifying the duration of the HD Zone Plan.
 The duration of a HD Zone Plan may not be less than five years nor more than 20 years from the date of the Department's approval of the HD Zone Plan.

 (h) Compliance with Fair Housing Obligations.
-A statement of how the Municipality will advance it affirmative fair housing obligations in the HD Zone.
+A statement of how the Municipality will advance its affirmative fair housing obligations in the HD Zone.

 (i) Consistency with Local Plans.
 To the extent applicable, a narrative explanation of how the HD Plan is consistent with other municipal or regional plans and initiatives relating to planning and development, including master plans, urban renewal plans, Gateway City initiatives, Business Improvement Districts, Urban Center Housing Tax Increment Financing Plans and Housing Production Plans.